 The air did smell wonderful.
 You couldn’t get enough of it into your lungs.
 Scented with the cool, wet freshness of the forest, you could feel yourself relaxing with every breath.
 The forest is a different world.
-We found ourselves slowing down our walking pace to take it all in.
+We found ourselves walking more slowly to take it all in.

 Tall Trees Track

-The Tall Trees Track is a short walk that loops off and back onto the Three Falls walk.
+The Tall Trees Track is a short loop circuit off the Three Falls walk.
 Before you get there, you will have already noticed some tall swamp gums.
 Once you get to the Tall Trees Track, you realise they were just a warm-up.